sabjorn/NumpySocket/README.md

 * `sendall` - takes a Numpy array as an argument to send an Array
 * `recv` - outputs a Numpy array (`len() == 0` if no data received)

+### Known Issues
+With a large value for `bufsize` in `recv()` there it is not guaranteed that multiple small arrays will be fully received.
+You should always set your `bufsize` to be small enough that it will not "reach over" to the next array.

 ## Installation
 ```
 pip install numpysocket